cyliong/list-android/README.md

 is to be integrated into this project to share code written in Dart across platforms.*

-*However, if you are looking for a pure native solution, refer to the [native](https://github.com/cyliong/list-android/tree/native) branch.*
+*However, if you are looking for a pure native solution without the need to have a single codebase across platforms, refer to the [native](https://github.com/cyliong/list-android/tree/native) branch.*

 *Alternatively, if you are looking for a more Android-specific solution